eiji03aero/memoria/TASKS.md

     - add the doc

 ## Todo
+- [ ] textfield error icon overflow problem
+    - when error is shown, the red triangle overflows
 - [ ] make sure db migration is run once
     - probably it is run twice in github action
 - [ ] optimize memoria client docker image